Can You Use Student Loans for Rent?

 Understanding the Cost of Attendance

-The cost of attendance (COA) is different for each school, but many schools calculate COA similarly.
+The cost of attendance (COA) differs for each school, but many schools calculate COA similarly.
 The cost of attendance is meant to show you how much you can expect to pay to attend school and cover your living expenses.

 It’s important to remember that your chosen college’s cost of attendance is the maximum you can borrow in federal student loans, minus any scholarships or other financial aid you may receive.
 Schools will provide different student budgets based on different circumstances for students.
 For instance, schools may consider the following factors when determining a student’s COA: